Advertiser Disclosure

 Image Credit: NPS

-Cinnamon Bay Beach is 0.5 miles of pristine sand and a protected shoreline.
-The beach is part of the Virgin Islands National Park, so you won’t find many signs of development on the sand.
+Cinnamon Bay Beach is 0.5 miles of virgin sand and a protected shoreline.
+The beach is part of Virgin Islands National Park, so you won’t find many signs of development on the sand.

 The natural beauty and untouched nature of the beach make it a great place to try your hand at some more adventurous beach activities.
 You can kayak, sail, or snorkel in the water both by yourself or with an organized group.
 There’s also a campground nearby if you plan to spend as much time on the beach as possible.